 –Daniel McCarthy, Co-founder and Chief Statistician of predictive analytics firm Zodiac.

 “Being in the Boston area, there is a bend towards more conservative financing vehicles (e.g. equity over convertible debt) as well as more conservative valuations.
 Having started our company while at Babson College, we first did our financial models by the book, but were quickly told that valuations at our stage were not particularly tied to our financial assumptions, but rather things in the real world.
 The key metrics investors were looking for were tied to us ‘de-risking’ the business.
 Did we have a product?
 Were we the right team?
 Was this the right time and is the vision big enough?

 We answered these and then backed them up with real-world valuation numbers from three sources.
 First and most reliable, was looking at Angel List for past ‘enterprise’ ‘AI’ ‘Boston’ deals and we came up with a best/moderate/worst case for a valuation.
 This was balanced with the Berkus method and the Risk Factor Summation method, which helped us refine the right valuation range.
-From there we were able to negotiate with our lead investors knowing our zone of possible agreement based on real-world factors and ended up raising a $1M seed round at an agreeable valuation.”
+From there we were able to prove startup worth and negotiate with our lead investors knowing our zone of possible agreement based on real-world factors and ended up raising a $1M seed round at an agreeable valuation.”

 For example, we valued our business by looking for public companies that are most similar to our business.
 We then used the same valuation formula they used but attributed to our gross profit.
 The formula we used: